santiago-mooser/santiago-mooser/README.md

 # Quick highlights

 - Strong quantitative and analytical skills.
-- Intermediate experience in low-latency programming and systematic trading (rust, golang).
+- Some experience in low-latency programming and systematic trading (rust, golang).
 - Advanced experience in Python programming & general automation.
 - Have been using & managing \*nix systems (Ubuntu, Arch, Debian) for 8+ years
 - Regularly secure & deploy services in kubernetes.
 Do lots of work with containarization.